Master of Arts in English

 Overview

-Our Master’s in English is an affordable, flexible degree that offers studies in literature, rhetoric, composition theory, language theory, and technical communication.
+Our Master’s degree in English is an affordable, flexible degree that offers studies in literature, rhetoric, composition theory, language theory, and professional writing.
+With year-round courses, our English master’s degree program is entirely online and is designed for working professionals.

-- Literature enhances our students’ knowledge for teaching English at the secondary level, including dual-credit courses, or university level, as well as doctoral degree programs in literature.
+- Literature enhances our students’ knowledge for teaching English at the secondary level, including dual-credit or university courses.
+This Master’s degree option can also ensure your success in doctoral degree programs.

-- Technical Communication and Rhetoric supports individuals planning a career in technical writing or seeking doctoral programs in technical communication, rhetoric, or composition and enhances the skill set for working professionals who write frequently.
+- Professional Writing and Rhetoric supports individuals planning a career in professional writing or seeking doctoral programs in technical communication, rhetoric, or composition.
+Working professionals in any field who write frequently will advance their skills and develop new rhetoric and design abilities.

 Program Benefits